 That’s a trick question, of course, and no surprise to regular Heart Sisters readers who already know how common situational depression/anxiety is among freshly-diagnosed heart patients – those requiring surgery or not.
 See also: “When Are Cardiologists Going to Start Talking About Depression?

-Parker and Adams also believe that, for some heart patients, there may be a link between these poor outcomes and “medical professionals who may unintentionally contribute to patients’ anxiety and depression by giving post-surgical activity instructions that are inadequate, overly restrictive, or even flippant.”
+Parker and Adams also suggest that, for some heart patients, there may be a link between these poor outcomes and “medical professionals who may unintentionally contribute to patients’ anxiety and depression by giving post-surgical activity instructions that are inadequate, overly restrictive, or even flippant.”

 Post-surgical activity restrictions are called sternal precautions – a list of shoulder movements, lifting or reaching activities that open heart surgery patients should avoid doing in the early weeks to help the breastbone (sternum) heal, and to help prevent infections and other complications.
 As Dr. Adams explains: